astroandes/SatelliteShapeLG/paper/referee.md

 main objective is presenting a new tool and presenting its power to spot differences as the one we have just discussed between ELVIS and Illustris1.

-* section 4.5, line 59:
+> * section 4.5, line 59:
-Here and in the abstract it says at most 2% of the pairs have asphericity comparable to the LG.
-This doesn't match the values stated in Figure caption 5 which says that only 1% of the LG analogues have properties similar to what is observed.
-Please clarify how the probability is derived and make sure the paper is coherent and not contradicting itself.
+> Here and in the abstract it says at most 2% of the pairs have
+> asphericity comparable to the LG.
+This doesn't match the values stated
+> in Figure caption 5 which says that only 1% of the LG analogues have

-- [Jaime]
+> properties similar to what is observed.
+Please clarify how the
+> probability is derived and make sure the paper is coherent and not
+> contradicting itself.

+We clarify now these probabilities as a function of satellite number.
+We have checheked that we don't have errors in the number quoted in the different sections.

 Moderate comments: